Plus 4 Ways to Differentiate Instruction Using Kiddom’s Library

 As an added bonus to teachers, resources assigned from select partners automatically transfer scores to your reports in Kiddom.
 That means more teachers will spend less time with data entry.
 Student progress will be imported into Kiddom, and your reports will be up-to-date.

 Our library of teaching resources now includes a wider range of standards-aligned multimedia content and lesson plans.
 We’ve added a plethora of resources from new providers (IXL, LearnZillion, PBS LearningMedia, Newsela, and Desmos to name a few), and we’ve also added more resources from legacy providers (CK-12, Khan Academy, and CommonLit).
-Use this handy reference chart to learn which content providers support your classroom needs most appropriately.

 Of course, what good are resources if they aren’t supplemented with implementation strategies?
 Here are four ways to use these resources.

 Content providers like IXL, Khan Academy, and Desmos offer excellent practice videos, problem sets, and challenge problems for math skills across grade levels.
 Create a playlist of instructional videos from Khan Academy or practice sets from IXL for students who are struggling with a specific skill-set.
 Send challenge activities from Desmos to students who are ready to apply new skills to real-life problem sets and move them up Bloom’s taxonomy to higher levels of thinking.